Big Basin Redwoods State Park - All You Need to Know | A Memory and Pictures

 When Is the Best Time

-This was my hiking guide for Big Basin, but 97% of the State Park got destroyed.
-The well-developed headquarters, the campgrounds, the picnic areas, shops, the outdoor theatre, all infrastructure from water to electricity and internet, nothing is left.
-More than 18.000 acres were burnt to the ground in August 2020.
-The good news was the old redwoods were more resilient than expected and had already started to regrow with fresh green needles at black branches and trunks.
+The CZU Lightning Complex Fire in August 2020 burned over 18,000 acres, or 97% of Big Basin State Park, to the ground.
+Nothing was left, including the well-developed headquarters, campgrounds, picnic areas, shops, outdoor theatre, and all infrastructure, from water to electricity and internet.
+The good news is that the old redwoods were more resilient than expected and had already started to regrow with fresh green needles at black branches and trunks.

 Redwoods before the fire in 2020